sayaneshome/Sp3_manuscript/README.md

 feature-set comparison.
 Input: `data/final_filtered_gene_tf_data.csv`.

 ---

-## Reproducibility notes
-- **Notebook outputs were stripped** and all absolute paths rewritten to be relative to `data/`, so notebooks are clean and portable.
-- **18 referenced inputs were not located** in the source tree (GC/TATA Venn inputs and some RSEM DE tables) — listed in `data/README.md`.
-Regenerate them from the upstream step to reproduce those specific panels.
-- **R package versions are unpinned** — after building the env, capture exact versions with `sessionInfo()` (see `environment/R_sessionInfo_notes.md`).

 ## License
 MIT (see [`LICENSE`](LICENSE)).
 Please cite the associated manuscript if you use this code.